• Skip to primary navigation

 Filling

-• Heat 1 tablespoon of olive oil in a large skillet over medium-low.
+• Heat 1 tbsp of olive oil in a large skillet over medium-low.
 Add in the onion and sauté for 3-4 minutes until turning translucent.
 Add in the minced garlic and cook for another 1-2 minutes.

 • Season with cumin, paprika, salt, and pepper to taste, then remove from heat.
 Add the cooked black beans to a large mixing bowl and roughly mash them.
 Stir in the onion mixture and combine well.